Guinea-Bissau–Russia relations: Diplomatic relations

 On 31 December 1991, Guinea Bissau recognised the Russian Federation as the successor state of the Soviet Union, after the latter's dissolution.
 Guinea-Bissau has an embassy in Moscow, and Russia has an embassy in Bissau.
 Russian citizens and embassy staff were evacuated from Guinea-Bissau in 1998 due to fighting between government and rebel forces.
 Mikhail Valinsky was appointed Ambassador of Russia to Guinea-Bissau by Russian president Dmitry Medvedev on 1 December 2008.
-The current Ambassador of Guinea-Bissau to Russia is Rogério Araújo Adolfo Herbert, who presented his Letter of Credence to then-President of Russia Boris Yeltsin on 14 August 1997.
+The current ambassador of Guinea-Bissau to Russia is Rogério Araújo Adolfo Herbert, who presented his Letter of Credence to then-President of Russia Boris Yeltsin on 14 August 1997.

 Economic relations

-In August 2001, Russia forgave eighty percent of Guinea-Bissau's debt, which was reported to be valued at US$178 million.
+In August 2001, Russia forgave eighty percent of Guinea-Bissau's debt, which was reportedly valued at US$178 million.

 Political relations

-Mr Helbert was held hostage in the embassy in Moscow in January 2005 by students from Guinea-Bissau who were protesting at their stipends not being paid.
+Helbert was held hostage in the embassy in Moscow in January 2005 by students from Guinea-Bissau who were protesting at their stipends not being paid.

-On 1 March 2009, João Bernardo Vieira, the President of Guinea-Bissau was assassinated by a group of Guinea-Bissauan soldiers.
+On 1 March 2009, João Bernardo Vieira, the president of Guinea-Bissau was assassinated by a group of Guinea-Bissauan soldiers.
 Russia condemned the assassination, and in noting its solidarity with the views of the African Union, the Russian Ministry of Foreign Affairs stated it is "against the forceful change of power".

-In May 2024, Guinea-Bissau's President Umaro Sissoco Embalo was the highest ranking African politician attending Russian Victory Day parade in Moscow.
+In May 2024, Guinea-Bissau's president Umaro Sissoco Embalo was the highest ranking African politician attending Russian Victory Day parade in Moscow.

-On February 26, 2025, Russian President Vladimir Putin met with Guinea-Bissau's President Umaro Sissoco Embalo in Moscow, signaling Russia's growing economic and security ties with Africa.
-Russian tycoon Oleg Deripaska attended the talks, with reports suggesting Russian aluminium giant Rusal is interested in Guinea-Bissau's bauxite resources and infrastructure projects.
+On February 26, 2025, Russian President Vladimir Putin met with Guinea-Bissau's president Umaro Sissoco Embalo in Moscow, signaling Russia's growing economic and security ties with Africa.
+Russian tycoon Oleg Deripaska attended the talks, with reports suggesting Russian aluminium giant Rusal was interested in Guinea-Bissau's bauxite resources and infrastructure projects.